HiPerCoRe/KTT/documentation/ktt_api.md

 -----------

 * `Tuner(const size_t platformIndex, const size_t deviceIndex)`:
-Creates new tuner object for specified platform and device.
+Creates new tuner object for specified platform and device using OpenCL as compute API.
+Indices for all available platforms and devices can be retrieved by calling `printComputeApiInfo()` method.

+* `Tuner(const size_t platformIndex, const size_t deviceIndex, const ComputeApi& computeApi)`:
+Creates new tuner object for specified platform, device and compute API.
+If selected compute API is Nvidia CUDA, platform index is ignored.
 Indices for all available platforms and devices can be retrieved by calling `printComputeApiInfo()` method.

 Compute API methods